scalabli/quo/docs/commands.rst

 - ``tool.py sub --help`` will return the help for the ``sub`` subcommand.

-- But ``tool.py --help sub`` will treat ``--help`` as an argument for the main program.
-Click then invokes the callback for ``--help``, which prints the help and aborts the program before click can process the subcommand.
+- But ``tool.py --help sub`` will treat ``--help`` as an argument for the main program. quo then invokes the callback for ``--help``, which prints the help and aborts the program before quo can process the subcommand.

 Nested Handling and Contexts
 ----------------------------